 - The shoulder belt should line up with the shoulder and chest.

 - The lap belt should be low and tight on the upper thighs instead of the stomach.

 - They should be able to stay in this position comfortably for the duration of the trip.

 What about when my child is on a school bus?

 According to the Ohio Revised Code, any vehicle over 10,000 gross vehicle weight is not required to have safety belts or child restraints—this includes most school buses.
 However, the law also says that daycare centers and nursery schools with their own vehicles need to ensure they have child restraints that meet federal motor vehicle safety standards.

 Important Points to Remember

 If you have questions, contact your child’s pediatrician or the Ohio Department of Education.
-If your child has special needs and you’re concerned about them riding on a school bus, contact the school or your child’s special education teacher—they may tell you what you can do.
+If your child has special needs and you’re concerned about them riding on a school bus, contact the school or your special education teacher—they may tell you what you can do.